ciberciv/Universal-Program/README.md

 CD;PW (Could Do; Probably Won't):
 - Implement a better prime factorization algorithm

+F.A.Q.:
+- What is a encoded program?
+A number encodes a program if it can be factored into primes and the exponent of each of those primes encodes a instruction.

+- What is a encoded instruction?
+A number encodes a instruction if it can be factored into either 2^i*5^j or 2^i*3*5^j*7^l, where i is the index of a register (a natural number) and j and l are the index of a state (0 or natural).
+The first kind encodes addition, the second one encodes substraction.

-Why don't do those things?
+- Why don't do things listed in CD;PW?
-Because time gets in the way.
-Maybe one day I'll do it, but probably not for presentation day
+Because time, as opposite to the number of registers of a Minsky machine, is finite.
+Maybe one day I'll do it, but probably not for presentation day.